Analysis | Republican challengers in Georgia share a specific complaint: The incumbents acknowledge reality

 At the same time, a number of allegations about suspicious activity or fraud have been raised and dismissed.
 A flurry of claims raised by President Donald Trump in a phone call with Georgia Secretary of State Brad Raffensperger (R) on Jan.
-3 were dismissed on the call and/or in a news briefing the following day.
+3 were dismissed on the call and/or in a news briefing the next day.
 Then there were the grease fires that popped up regularly, such as ballots were double-counted (they weren’t) or that the chain of custody on ballots was broken (though no fraudulent ballots have been identified).

 Then there’s the claim that ballots were gathered illegally and submitted in bulk at drop boxes.
 This is apparently the subject of an upcoming film by one of the first recipients of a pardon by Trump, Dinesh D’Souza, in which he claims to use cellphone geolocation data to identify 2,000 people who harvested ballots in various states.
 Setting aside questions about the specific accuracy of that data, collecting legal ballots illegally doesn’t invalidate the ballot — as Raffensperger himself made clear even as he announced an investigation.